rickh94/silly-goals/SPEC.md

 ## Other stuff

 - [ ] good timezone support

-TODO: possibly implement old goals behavior
+- [ ] handling of old goals (completed and incomplete)
-TODO: handle logged out users making htmx requests better
+- [ ] making a difference between hard and soft deadlines
-TODO: handle soft deadlines and hard deadlines, need to make group deadline behavior available most of the time
+- [ ] Generic not found helper